sauerbraten/waiter/README.md

 ## To Do

 Next step is to implement more network events to support effic mode completely, then efficctf, then insta and instactf.
-After that, faf, then capture and regen capture would be the next goals.
+After that, ffa, then capture and regen capture would be the next goals.

 ## Project Structure